netely313/Sales-Trend-Visualization/README.md

-# Sales Trend Analysis Using PowerBI
+# Sales Trend Analysis Using Power BI

 ## 📊 Overview

 This comprehensive analysis addresses a key stakeholder question: **What is the sales trend by month and how does it depend on the sales method, reason, country, and sellers?**

-Spreadsheets was utilized as the primary data analytical tool to provide data-driven insights and actionable recommendations.
+Power BI was utilised as the primary data analytical tool to provide data-driven insights and actionable recommendations.

 ## 🎯 Research Questions